What Is a Customer Avatar?

 How to Create Your Customer Avatar

-Creating your customer avatar does require a fair amount of time and effort, but rest assured it’s all worth it in the end.
+Creating your first customer avatar does require a lot of time and effort.
+As mentioned above, you need to base your avatar on data, not guesswork, and make sure you’ve covered all your bases.
+But rest assured it’s all worth it in the end.

 Plus, the process has been broken down into steps to make it a little less overwhelming.